 Reasons for the Proposed Fee Schedule

 While the RMD has automated some portions of the NNCP process, the current fees, which have not changed since 1991, do not reflect the expense of personnel time and other costs involved in the analysis of the pertinent information.
-As explained below, the NNCP disseminates information from the FBI's Central Records System (CRS) in response to requests submitted by federal agencies, Congressional committees, the federal judiciary, friendly foreign police and intelligence agencies.
+As explained below, the NNCP disseminates information from the FBI's Central Records System (CRS) in response to requests submitted by Start Printed Page 55795federal agencies, Congressional committees, the federal judiciary, friendly foreign police and intelligence agencies.
 The CRS contains the FBI's administrative, personnel, and investigative files.
 The NNCP was established under Executive Order No. 10450, issued on April 27, 1953, 18 FR 2489, which mandated National Agency Checks (NAC) in the background investigation of prospective Government employees.
 The FBI performs the primary NAC on all U.S. government employees and provides information to more than 40 federal agencies based on fiscal year (FY) 2005 data.
-The information from the CRS, disseminated under the NNCP, is evaluated by governmental agencies before bestowing privileges such as visas, naturalization or work authorizations under the Immigration and Nationality Act, 82 as amended, and other federal laws.
+The information from the CRS, disseminated under the NNCP, is evaluated by governmental agencies before bestowing privileges such as visas, naturalization or work authorizations under the Immigration and Nationality Act, Public Law 82-414 as amended, and other federal laws.

 The CRS consists of administrative, applicant, criminal, personnel, and other files arranged by subject matter relating to an individual, an organization, or other matter.
 The CRS records are maintained at FBI Headquarters and FBI Field Offices.
 The CRS can be accessed through the General Indices, which are arranged in alphabetical order by subject, such as the names of individuals and organizations.